 Please Note: For Route B - PTO.
-Please Note: Students who would like to study History A-Level have two options: our long-running Route A, and a new Route B. Route A will run next year, as usual.
-Route B may run if there is sufficient demand.
-Applicants to the History A-Level should apply to study History A-Level at NKS, only if they are prepared to study either route.
+Students who would like to study History A-level have two options: our long-running Route A, and a new Route B. Route A will run next year, as usual.
+Route B will only run if there is enough demand for both routes.
+Applicants to the History A-level should apply to study History A-level at NKS, only if they are prepared to study either route.
+Please note that the school will do everything it can to ensure students' preferences are met.